barbarbar338/electron-react-tailwind-template/README.md

-# ⚛ Electron - React Template With Router
+# ⚛ Electron - React - TailwindCSS Template With Router

-A very simple and functional template for you to use Electron and React together.
+A very simple and functional template for you to use Electron, React and TailwindCSS together.

 # 🎀 Features

 -   Use React for creating interfaces
 -   Use `react-router-dom` for routing
+-   Use TailwindCSS for styling
+-   Basic functions are ready to use such as creating tray icon, creating notifications etc.

 # 🤓 Insatllation